 Required courses in Psychology are offered on a two-year schedule.
-These courses provide students with the basic foundations upon which to build their PhD research, In addition, students are required to complete successfully a comprehensive examination and a PhD dissertation (PSYC 890-12).
-The comprehensive examination is tailored to ensure each student is adequately prepared to begin work on the PhD dissertation.
+These courses provide students with the basic foundations upon which to build their PhD research, In addition, students are required to complete successfully a doctoral candidacy examination and a PhD dissertation (PSYC 890-12).
+The doctoral candidacy examination is tailored to ensure each student is adequately prepared to begin work on the PhD dissertation.

-Students must have a cumulative GPA of B+ or better by the end of their second semester of registration, and maintain it at B+ or better thereafter.
+Students must have a Cumulative GPA of 3.33 (B+) or better by the end of their second semester of registration, and maintain it at B+ or better thereafter.